Yipit/eventlib/docs/p1-tutorial.md

 Django.
 This library was built upon the following values:

  * It must be deadly simple to log an event;
- * It must be possible to track different events in different ways;
+ * It must be possible to track each event in different ways;
  * Each different "event handler" must be completely separate and fail gracefully;
  * The event system must be asynchronous, so let's use centry;